Hypercyclic and mixing composition operators on $\mathscr{O}_M(\mathbb{R})$: A relation to Abel's equation

 \textbf{Acknowledgement.} The research on the topic of this article was initiated during a visit of the first named author at Adam Mickiewicz University.
 He is very grateful to his colleagues from Pozna\'n for the cordial hospitality during this stay.
+Additionally, we thank the anonymous referees for their suggestions and comments which helped to improve the article.